Learning with Shared Representations: Statistical Rates and Efficient Algorithms: Introduction

-Despite the broad applications, empirical success, and extensive research efforts, the theoretical understanding of learning shared representations---particularly in terms of statistical error rates---remains incomplete.
-Specifically, under what conditions does learning shared representations outperform training individual models independently from scratch?
-How can we design effective and optimal methods to learn these representations from observed data?
-These challenges remain unresolved even when the shared representations take the form of low-dimensional linear subspaces.
-In this work, we address these open questions by analyzing the statistical and computational rates for learning shared representations.
+Despite its success, the theoretical understanding of learning shared representations---particularly regarding statistical error rates---remains incomplete.
+Fundamental questions persist: How can we design optimal methods to learn shared representations from data, and under what conditions do they outperform independently trained models?
+These challenges remain open even for low-dimensional linear subspace models.